 The Community Clinical Oncology Program (CCOP) was designed in 1983 to engage community physicians in National Cancer Institute (NCI) clinical trials and thus improve the incorporation of research results into practice.
 The program was envisioned as a network that would participate in cancer treatment clinical trials and prepare to participate in and lead the way for innovative cancer prevention and control strategies.
 There are currently 47 funded CCOPs nationally and 16 minority-based CCOPs.
 The CCOP program is available at more than 395 hospitals and includes 3,375 oncologists.
 Missouri Baptist Medical Center has 50 or more clinical trials available at any given time.

-In 2005, Missouri Baptist Cancer Center and its cancer specialists came together to form the Heartland Cancer Research and received NCI designation as a CCOP.
+In 2005, Missouri Baptist Cancer Center and its cancer specialists came together to form the Heartland Cancer Research Program and received NCI designation as a CCOP.
 Today, the CCOP program has a solid foundation and has dramatically improved access for cancer patients to NCI-sponsored clinical trials of innovative new cancer therapies, cancer preventive strategies, and interventions to reduce the symptoms associated with cancer.